petrpo/ntp-clock/ReadMe.md

-#
 # NTP clock
-# small esp / Arduino project
+- small esp project
-# esp will connect to WiFi, will get the time from NTP and show it on the display
+- esp will connect via WiFi, will get the time from NTP and will show it on the display
-#